 What Are The Side Effects of Miracle Fruit?

 Though miracle fruit is loaded with various therapeutic properties, it needs to be consumed with some caution.
-This fruit can alter with the pH balance and may cause elevated levels of acidity in the blood.
-It may also lead to heartburn, digestion issues and other gut related problems, if eaten regularly.
+This fruit can alter the pH balance and may cause elevated levels of acidity in the blood.
+It may also lead to heartburn, digestion issues and other gut-related problems if eaten regularly.

 Conclusion:

-Miracle fruit or miracle berry originates from West Africa and its culinary usage dates back to 18th century.
+Miracle fruit or miracle berry originates from West Africa and its culinary usage dates back to the 18th century.
 A bright red berry, this fruit has the unique quality of masking sour tasting dishes with intensely sweet flavour and is used extensively in various cuisines.
-Loaded with an array of antioxidants, vitamins, minerals these berries are a best bet for the diabetics fighting sugar cravings.
-These low-calorie fruits not only help you lose weight, fight mid-day hunger pangs but also improve body’s sensitivity to insulin.
+Loaded with an array of antioxidants, vitamins, and minerals these berries are the best bet for diabetics fighting sugar cravings.
+These low-calorie fruits not only help you lose weight, and fight mid-day hunger pangs but also improve your body’s sensitivity to insulin.

-This fruit is particularly recommended to the patients undergoing chemotherapy, as it helps in masking the side effects of chemotherapy like metallic taste in the mouth, by triggering hunger thus encouraging them to consume nutritious food.
-However, do exercise moderation as it can lead to severe heartburn or other intestinal issues, if consumed in excess amounts.
+This fruit is particularly recommended to patients undergoing chemotherapy, as it helps mask the side effects of chemotherapy like a metallic taste in the mouth, by triggering hunger thus encouraging them to consume nutritious food.
+However, do exercise in moderation as it can lead to severe heartburn or other intestinal issues, if consumed in excess amounts.